Photo: Competitors from the 2018 National Women's Moot

 The Baker McKenzie National Women's Moot is proud to present the opportunity for women across all of Australia to begin their journey into the Bar once again this year!

 The National Intervarsity Women’s Mooting Tournament was first introduced in 2011 by the Sydney University Law Society (“SULS”) in conjunction with the NSW Young Lawyers Special Committee of Law Students’ Societies (“SCLSS”).
-It is aimed at addressing the equity issues facing women at the bar and is the only national moot in which all competitors must be female.
+It is aimed at addressing the equity issues facing women at the Bar and is the first established national moot in which all competitors must be female.

 Although the traditional barriers facing women at law school and within the legal profession have generally improved such that our generation may benefit from a more equitable professional environment, the same developments are arguably yet to characterise the bar.

 Mooting is an incredibly positive way of encouraging greater advocacy skills and increasing accessibility for women to a career at the bar.
 It is a way of addressing the inequity of the profession at a grassroots level.
 It also provides an opportunity for female law students to gain advocacy experience and network with eminent legal practitioners who will judge the moots.